actions/actions-runner-controller/README.md

 Alternatively ARC can be configured to scale based on the `workflow_job` webhook event.
 The primary benefit of autoscaling on webhooks compared to the pull driven scaling is that ARC is immediately notified of the scaling need.

 Webhooks are processed by a separate webhook server.
-The webhook server receives `workflow_job` webhook events and scales RunnerDeployments / RunnerSets by updating corresponding HRA.
+The webhook server receives `workflow_job` webhook events and scales RunnerDeployments / RunnerSets by updating HRAs configured for the webhook trigger.
 Below is an example set-up where a HRA has been configured to scale a `RunnerDeployment` from a `workflow_job` event:

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1